zylklab/mlbuffet/README.md

 **Prepare your trining scripts**

-MLBuffet is able to train your own models and automatically upload them for inference or model management.
+MLBuffet is able to train models and automatically upload them for inference or model management.

-There are two ways to perform trainings depending on your installation method.
+There are two ways to perform trainings depending on your installation method and preferred Container Runtime Interface.
 Both work fundamentally the same way, but the recommended one is the Kubernetes Trainer, as it does not require external configuration and works out of the box:

 ### MLBuffet Kubernetes Trainer

 The MLBuffet Kubernetes Trainer is not a module itself, but an operation performed by Inferrer.
-Provided the training files through a POST request, the Inferrer will spin a Pod called `trainer` which will execute the training script sequentally.
+Provided the training files through a POST request, the Inferrer will spin up a Pod called `trainer` which will execute the training script sequentally.
 Then, the Pod will be scanned looking for the name of the output model, provided in the URL resource, and this model will be sent back to the Inferrer to be loaded as a new model.

 ```
 curl -X POST <INFERRER-IP>:8000/api/v1/train/<tag>/<model_name> -F "dataset=@/path/to/dataset.csv" -F "script=@/path/to/train.py" -F "requirements=@/path/to/requirements.txt"